OpenPhysProject/OpenPhys/docs/newDeveloperDocs/06_Using_Grunt.md

 ### Using Grunt
-Grunt is a javascript task runner that runs via nodejs.
+Grunt is a Javascript task runner that runs via nodejs.
 It automates repetitive tasks of web development.

 ####Prerequisites
-Admin access to computer
+Admin access to computer.
-nodejs
+nodejs installed.
-grunt
+grunt installed.

 #### Installation
 1. Check if you have grunt installed.